pkucaj88/Universal-Website/README.md

 Lightweight and responsive website template.
 Website has multiple functions implemented in PHP with the use of MySQL.

 Demo:
 http://vps604032.ovh.net/site/

-(when registering on the demo site, please do not use the gmail email address, since google is rejecting emails from this domain)

 Available functions: